difcul/aw/5_building_web_services/README.md

 ?>
 ```

-And then implement and invoke an insertArticle funtion in the Article class to modify your files or database.
+And then implement an insertArticle function in the Article class that modifies your files or database.

 ## Additional References